Pradumnasaraf/Snippets/Kubernetes/README.md

 kubectl logs <pod-name>
 ```

 - To check logs or sh/bash of a container inside a pod.
+That if pods have multiple container an we have enter inside a container

 ```bash
 kube exec -it <pod-name> -c <container-name> -- <bash command>